MicroStrategy/hyper-sdk/samples/README.md

-## Integrate HyperIntelligence SDK to Sharepoint pages
+## Integrate Hyper SDK to Sharepoint pages
 [Microsoft SharePoint](https://www.microsoft.com/en-us/microsoft-365/sharepoint/collaboration) allows users to create websites with the use of multiple templates and SharePoint web parts, which incredibly expand the basic functionality.
 >For more details please refer to [SharePoint Documentation](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/overview-client-side-web-parts).
 >For code examples please refer to [SharePoint Framework Client-Side Web Part Samples & Tutorial Materials